-No non salary related amount or benefit has been paid or given to key managerial personnel and senior management of our Company within the two years preceding the date of filing of this Draft Red Herring Prospectus or is intended to be paid or given, other than in the ordinary course of their employment.
+No non salary related amount or benefit has been paid or given to key managerial personnel and senior management of our Company within the two years preceding the date of filing of this Prospectus or is intended to be paid or given, other than in the ordinary course of their employment.

-CHANGES IN OUR KEY MANAGERIAL PERSONNEL AND SENIOR MANAGEMENT IN THE LAST THREE YEARS FROM THE DATE OF FILING OF THIS DRAFT RED HERRING PROSPECTUS
+CHANGES IN OUR KEY MANAGERIAL PERSONNEL AND SENIOR MANAGEMENT IN THE LAST THREE YEARS FROM THE DATE OF FILING OF THIS PROSPECTUS

-The changes in our Key Managerial Personnel and Senior Management during the three years immediately preceding the date of filing of this Draft Red Herring Prospectus are set forth below:
+The changes in our Key Managerial Personnel and Senior Management during the three years immediately preceding the date of filing of this Prospectus are set forth below:

-Name Date of Appointment/ Change in designation Reason for Change Mr. Kishorkumar Ratilal Unadkat April 10, 2024 Appointed as Chief Operating Officer Ms. Gandharva Javanika July 05, 2024 Appointed as Company Secretary & Compliance Officer Ms. Prinkle Jain July 05, 2024 Appointed as Chief Financial Officer Mr. Pankaj Pruthu Desai August 20, 2024 Appointed as Chairman and Managing Director Mr. Malhar P Desai August 20, 2024 Change in Designation as Wholetime Director
+Name Date of Appointment/ Change Reason for Change in designation Mr. Kishorkumar Ratilal Unadkat April 10, 2024 Appointed as Chief Operating Officer Ms. Gandharva Javanika July 05, 2024 Appointed as Company Secretary & Compliance Officer Ms. Prinkle Jain July 05, 2024 Appointed as Chief Financial Officer Mr. Pankaj Pruthu Desai August 20, 2024 Appointed as Chairman and Managing Director Mr. Malhar P Desai August 20, 2024 Change in Designation as Wholetime Director